khendrikse/khendrikse.github.io/posts/nextjs-auth-with-httponly-cookies-incl-refresh.md

 Inside the `axios-instance.js` file, import `createAuthRefreshInterceptor`.
 Then create a `refreshAuthLogic` function.
 This function has a failedRequest parameter that we receive from our interceptor.

->**To figure out yourself:**
+> **To figure out yourself:**
 >
->Now it's up to you to create a function we can call that handles refreshing the access token from your third-party API.
+> Now it's up to you to create a function we can call that handles refreshing the access token from your third-party API.
 You can grab the refresh token from `req.cookies`.
 Don't forget to decrypt it like I showed you before!
+And make sure it returns the access token __without__ encryption.

 Inside `refreshAuthLogic` we will use the refresh function you created yourself, in this example it's called `refreshAccessToken`.
 That function returns our new token, which we set as the response Authorization header.
 Finally, we return a resolved promise.